Acne Between Eyebrows: Causes, Treatment, & Prevention Tips

 What does forehead acne mean?

-Forehead acne can be caused by the hair care products you use.
+Forehead acne may be caused by certain hair care products you use.
+It can also be caused due to excessive sweat or dirt build-up.
 It could also mean that you are stressed or undergoing hormonal fluctuations.

 What vitamin deficiency causes forehead acne?